nenomg/FlipperZeroAnimator/README.md

 - `<input_file>`: Path to the input GIF file.
-- `<output_folder>`: Path to the output folder where the frames and manifest will be saved.
+- `<output_folder>`: Path to the output folder where the frames and meta will be saved.

 3. Once the script finishes, the `<output_folder>` is ready to be compiled into a Flipper Zero firmware.
 You can use the Flipper Zero development tools to integrate these frames into your projects.

 ## Important Notes

 - The script uses the Python Imaging Library (PIL) to handle image operations.
 Make sure to install it before running the script.
-- The output folder contains the frames as PNG files and a manifest file specifying animation details.
+- The output folder contains the frames as PNG files and a meta file specifying animation details.
 - Ensure that the resized frames fit the Flipper Zero's display dimensions (128x64 pixels).
 - For more information on Flipper Zero development and firmware integration, refer to the official Flipper Zero documentation.